For Museums, State/National Parks, Heritage Sites, Powwows, Cultural Centers & Schools

 Note: This article doesn’t cover the wattle-and-daub variation of flexed-wall construction, as exemplified by certain Mound Building Peoples and Woodland Nations, especially of the Southeast.

 The Term Wigwam...

 The word “wigwam” is derived from the Algonquian Language Family and is employed today as a universal term in describing traditional nuclear family homes of the Eastern Woodlands region.
 Close terms include the Unami-Delaware “wikëwam” (wikwahëma pl) and Ojibwe “wiigiwaam” (wiigiwaaman pl).
-Wig- and wik- can often be thought of as the base terms “dwell,” “dwelling,” and “live” (depending on the language), and can also be seen in words describing materials often employed in house building (particularly bark).
+Wig- and wik- are present in some words containing the action of "dwelling" or "living" (depending on the language), and can also be seen in terms describing materials often employed in house building (particularly bark).
 For example, “wiku” is Unami-Delaware for “he dwells (he has a house),” and “niila weekiaani” is Miami for “I dwell (at a place).”

 It should be noted that W’s and K’s swap depending on dialect (as in “wig-“ and “wik-“ in wigwam terminology can vary from culture to culture).
 Both sounds are made with similar actions in the back of the mouth (go ahead, try it… pronounce /g/ and /k/).